henrylin03/whats-the-weather/README.md

 ## Contributing

-If you have a suggestion that would make Tasks better, please feel free to add an issue and/or fork and create a pull request.
+If you have a suggestion that would make WhatsTheWeather better, please feel free to [add an issue](https://github.com/henrylin03/whats-the-weather/issues/new) and/or fork and create a pull request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>